robbert-harms/MDT/docs/_getting_started/analysis.rst

 Using the GUI is a good starting point for model analysis since it guides you through the steps needed for the model analysis.
-In addition, as a service to the user, the GUI also writes Python and Bash script files for most of the actions in the GUI.
+In addition, as a service to the user, the GUI writes Python and Bash script files for most of the actions performed in the GUI.
-This allows you to use the GUI to generate a code template that can be used for further processing.
+This allows you to use the GUI to generate a coding template that can be used for further processing.

 Obtaining the example data
 --------------------------
-While this guide can in principle be followed using any dataset it is advised to first follow it using the MDT example data.
+While this guide can in principle be followed using any dataset it is advisable to first follow it using the MDT example data.
 A few slices of this example data come pre-supplied with MDT.
 To obtain these, please open the GUI and find in the menu bar: "Help -> Get example data".
 This will open a dialog in which you can specify a directory and MDT will place the example data slices in that directory.